Screen Time, Sleep and Healthy Digital Habits

-The online world never switches off.
-Messages arrive at any hour.
-Videos autoplay.
-Games update constantly.
-Group chats stay active long after midnight.
+Messages arrive at all hours.
+Videos autoplay endlessly.
+Games constantly update.
+Group chats continue late into the night.
 Because of this, many young people feel like they cannot switch off either.

-Between social media, homework, gaming, streaming, messaging, and notifications, it is easy to spend hours online without realising how much time has passed.
-This constant connection can quietly affect your mood, sleep, confidence, focus, motivation, and even how your brain develops.
+Between social media, homework, gaming, streaming, messaging, and notifications, it is easy to spend hours online without even noticing how much time has passed.

-This lesson is not about banning screens.
-It is about understanding how they affect you, why sleep is critical during ages 11 to 18, and how to build healthy digital habits that put you back in control.
+It is about understanding how technology affects you, why sleep matters so much between ages 11 and 18, and how small healthy habits can help you stay in control.

-Why Screens Feel So Hard to Put Down
+Why Screens Feel Hard To Put Down

-It is not your imagination.
-Apps, games, and platforms are carefully designed to keep your attention for as long as possible.
-Your attention is valuable.
-The longer you stay, the more money companies make from ads, purchases, or data.
+Apps, games, and platforms are carefully designed to hold your attention for as long as possible.

 Autoplay videos